mikelax/aeonsend-setup/README.md

 # Usage

-After cloning the repo run `npm start` to start a dev build
+After cloning the repo run `npm start` to start a local dev build

 # Technology Overview

-This app was bootstrapped with the [create-react-app](https://github.com/facebookincubator/create-react-app).
+This app was bootstrapped with the [create-react-app](https://github.com/facebookincubator/create-react-app) starter project.